fdgbt/42_roger-skyline-1/README.md

 The complete process is described in a documentation that I initiated.

 # OS Specification
+For this project, the choice of the Operating System is completely free inside the Linux family.
-The project has been firstly realised with the Arch Linux OS.
+It has been firstly realised with the Arch Linux OS.
-This Operating System was a good choice in term of pedagogy as you must go (very much) deaper in the OS installation.
+This was a good choice in term of pedagogy as you must go (very much) deaper with the OS installation and settings.
+But the learning curve for this advanced OS has been really sub-estimate from my part, and above all, taking much more time than expected.
+To avoid bad surprise in evaluation and ensure deadlines, the decision has be taken to switch back to the Debian OS.
+It had the effect to appreciate much more the work of simplification carried out on this kind of Linux distro (like Debian / Ubuntu).

 # Special Docs
 Following the great success of the initiative taken in the 'Init' project, a unique document (two in reality) has been created for this project, starting from scratch.